cirosantilli/git-tutorial/index.md

 Other methods of connection include:

 -   HTTP over URLs of type `http://`.
-Less efficient than the Git protocol.
+There are two types of HTTP:

+    -   dumb: works directly from a file tree served directly, but inefficient.

+        At first enabld by GitHub, but disabled at some point of it's history.

+    -   smart: the server needs Git specific knowledge.
+More efficient.

+    For HTTP, authentication is done by giving an username password from the command line.

+    Git can remember the credentials for a given amount of time so you don't have to re-enter them.

+    Credentials can be managed with `git credential` and family.

--   a git specific protocol with id `git://`.
+-   a Git specific protocol with id `git://`.
 More efficient than HTTP since git specific, but also requires a more specialized server.

+    Happens over SSH, so you need to add you SSH key on the server.
+This has a small setup overhead, but is safer and more convenient than HTTPS.

+    Credentials are managed by your SSH system.

 TODO: why does: